-The yellow Thai curry is the sweetest of all the three basic Thai curries.
-We love this yellow Thai curry as it is sweet but with just has a hint of spice.
+The yellow Thai curry is the sweetest of all three basic Thai curries.
+We love this yellow Thai curry as it is sweet but with has a hint of spice.
 Best of all this curry is made with all fresh ingredients.
 We will show you how to make this curry at home 100% from scratch.

-To Go Straight To Thai Vegetable (Chicken) Yellow Curry and Video – Click On The Link Below:Jump to Recipe
+To Go Straight To the Thai Vegetable (Chicken) Yellow Curry and Video – Click On The Link Below:Jump to Recipe

 Watch our video on how to make this Thai Chicken Vegetable Yellow Curry completely from scratch.
-Click on the link below

 Made 100% from Scratch with Fresh Ingredients

-One of my complaints about so many of the Asian restaurants in other parts of the world, like the United States, is the restaurants will try to save money or time by making food with frozen vegetables.
-Using frozen vegetables never tastes the same as using fresh vegetables and fresh ingredients in your Asian food and cooking.
+One of my complaints about so many Asian restaurants in other parts of the world, like the United States, is the restaurants will try to save money or time by making food with frozen vegetables.
+Using frozen vegetables never tastes the same as using fresh vegetables and ingredients in your Asian food and cooking.

-You can download your FREE PDF of the Thai Vegetable, Chicken Yellow Curry recipe by clicking on the link below:
+You can download your FREE PDF of the Thai Vegetable Chicken Yellow Curry recipe by clicking on the link below:

 Here are a few things about the Thai Chicken Vegetable Yellow Curry and the ingredients we use to make the curry:

-- Yellow Curry – You can use this yellow curry recipe and add any vegetables you want into it.
+- Yellow Curry – You can use this yellow curry recipe and add any vegetables you want to it.
 A general rule is 1/3 meat to 2/3 vegetables for Asian food.
 Good Asian food always has more vegetables than meat in it.
-You can find out more about what vegetables go well with what kind of meat but checking out our blog What is the Asian Stir-fry Cooking Method? by clicking here.
+You can find out more about what vegetables go well with what kind of meat but check out our blog What is the Asian Stir-fry Cooking Method? by clicking here.
 We have a chart that shows what kind of meat goes with what kind of vegetable.

 - Cutting Up The Vegetables and Meat – The vegetables and meat should be cut up into very small pieces.
 This allows it to cook much faster.
-But also when you are pounding the curry paste it is easier to pound if everything is cut up in small pieces.
+But also when you are pounding the curry paste it is easier to pound if everything is cut up into small pieces.

-- Peanuts – I added peanuts to my curry, but this not necessarily authentic Thai, but I happen to really like peanuts in a yellow curry.
+- Peanuts – I added peanuts to my curry, but this is not necessarily authentic Thai, but I happen to really like peanuts in a yellow curry.
 So if you like peanuts as I do, you can go ahead and add them in.

 Asian or Thai canned coconut milk should be good.
 If you are interested, check out this coconut milk that you can buy on Amazon.

 - Spice Pounder or Mortar and Pestle set – If you are planning to cook Asian food and in particular Vietnamese or Thai food, invest in a Mortar and Pestle Set.
-You can find these quite easily on Amazon like this set we have found.
+You can find these quite easily on Amazon, like this set we have found.